Yes, COVID-19 Can Cause Erectile Dysfunction in Men

 Dr. Berglund says that we’re only starting to understand the long-term complications that the virus can cause, including: blood clots, neurological issues, damage to the heart, lungs, kidneys and now, negative consequences to men’s sexual and reproductive health.
 Many patients also suffer with symptoms for months, referred to as long-haulers, despite having prior good health.

 “This study is another important example of not knowing enough about the long-term effects of the virus,” says Dr. Berglund.
-“Time and more research are needed until we have a better understanding.
-That’s why it’s so important to follow safety guidelines, take this seriously and slow the spread.”
+“Time and more research are needed until we have a better understanding.”